 1. Tier 1 / Basic Capacity.
 A Tier I data center is the most basic of the tier capabilities.
 Best suited for small businesses and blog hosting, Tier I data centers operate with a single uplink and server.
 The center provides businesses with a dedicated space for IT systems, an Uninterrupted Power Supply (UPS), cooling equipment, and an engine generator to meet basic backup needs in the event of system failure.

 2. Tier II / Redundant Capacity Components.
 Tier II centers add redundant capacity components to the necessary capabilities of a Tier I center.
 In Tier-II centers, businesses are provided with redundant power and cooling capabilities that include UPS Modules, chillers, pumps, and energy generators.

 3. Tier III / Concurrently Maintainable.
 A Tier III center builds upon the Tier II module by adding a redundant delivery path for power and cooling.
 This enables every component of the Tier III IT system to be shut down for maintenance or repair without impacting the overall IT operation.

 4. Tier IV / Fault Tolerance.
 Tier IV data centers are recognized as the most reliable and secure centers for businesses with high availability requirements.
-Tier IV data centers build upon the needs of Tier III centers by adding the concept of Fault Tolerance to their capabilities.
+Tier IV data centers build upon Tier III centers’ needs by adding the concept of Fault Tolerance to their capabilities.
 Fault tolerance capability means that, in the rare event of an individual system failure or path interruption, the effects of these disruptions do not reach the IT operations.
 A single or concurrent system or pathway failures will not result in downtime to the entire system.

 Understanding Tier IV Data Centers